-They indicate the deviation of the knowledge of the estimates gained by the server from the true one.
+They indicate the deviation of the knowledge of the estimates gained by the server from the true ones.

-\begin{remark} \itshape The proposed metric has a form similar to the error covariance associated with an estimate.
-Actually, the privacy problem considered in this paper can be seen as an ``anti-estimation" problem.
-Hence, this metric is proper to indicate the privacy level for this type of problems.
+One may notice that the proposed metric has a quadratic form similar to the error covariance associated with an estimate.
+Essentially, the privacy problem considered in this paper can be seen as an \emph{``anti-estimation"} problem.

-Meanwhile, compared with the existing privacy metrics, the proposed one has its advantages.
-It works for a system with only one single user, while differential privacy can be only used in centralized systems with multiple users.
-Compared with information entropy, the proposed metric works for the state estimate rather than a probability distribution, and is more compatible with the common notions in the study of networked control systems.
+\begin{remark} \itshape Compared with the existing privacy metrics, the proposed one has its advantages.
+It is able to apply to a system with only one single user, while differential privacy can be only used in centralized systems with multiple users.
+Compared with information-entropy based metrics, the proposed metric works for the state estimate, and is more compatible with the common notions in the study of control systems.

 \end{remark}